Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 ## Performance

-_This data was gathered prior to collecting process-level data and it out of date.
-It will be updated to reflect new behavior shortly._

 Performance for a trial against a deployment seeded with 10,000 apps (NOT app instances), when run on a bosh instance (jammy stemcell), using the procedure described above:
-- Execution time: ~30 minutes
+- Execution time: ~40 minutes
 - Memory consumption: ~110M
 - CPU consumption: ~1.4% of 2.20GHz CPU
-- Output file size: ~7.3M
+- Output file size: ~8.7M

 ## Development